camidiazf/Mycobacterium-smegmatis-model-calibration-and-validation/README.md

 **Notes:**

 - Update parameter lists, bounds, and configurations in your scripts as needed for your specific system.
-- Refer to docstrings in each module for detailed usage.
 - Experimental data origin and publication details will be added soon.